The Search for a Quality Vintage Awning is Over!

 How to Order

 To order, measure the length of your awning rail and determine the awning width you would like.
 Keep in mind that bigger is usually better, but that very wide awnings can be a little more awkward to install.
 Because most awning rails are sized on even foot intervals, we have designed these awnings to be 3" narrower than foot intervals.
 This is in recognition that many old aluminum awning rails are damaged near the ends and may not hold the awning securely at the very ends.

 Next, choose how far you'd like your awning to extend out from your trailer.
 It can be either 8' or 9' deep.
 In most cases, we think you'll prefer the extra depth of the 9' awning, but if you order a very narrow awning you might like the 8' depth for a more pleasing proportion.

-Next, choose a color from the eight shown above.
+Next, choose a color from the nine shown above.
 Don't ask us our favorite; they're all stunning!